Sourabha98/DAYTONA_Assignment/README.md

 8. Screenshot of result in Eclipse console is uploaded as ConsoleOutput file .
 9. TestNG reports are uploaded in Git - DAYTONA_Assignment/DaytonaSystems/test-output/testng-results.xml (Reports is HTML , XML and other formats are also there ) .

+Deployment instructions for local execution

+1.Import the Project